 You may think that fighting would make you look at the downside of things, but that’s not the case.
 When people engage in arguments instead of biting their tongue, they gain a sense of control and are more optimistic.

 People who avoid confrontation have significantly higher levels of cortisol, aka the stress hormone, and it lingers longer in their system than those who aren’t afraid of a verbal battle.
 These people have more difficulty staying calm, are more prone to aging, and are even at a higher risk for certain types of cancers.

 When you refuse to talk about what another person has done that’s bothered you, resentments are likely to form as well as a host of other negative emotions.
 You start to feel anger and frustration, neither of which are good for your health.

-It Lessens Aches and Pains
+Arguing Lessens Aches and Pains

-When there is unresolved tension between you and another person, it can show up as aches and pains in your physical body.
+When there is an unresolved tension between you and another person, it can show up as aches and pains in your physical body.
 Following a situation where you may not have expressed your anger but chose to “stuff it”, you’re more likely to experience physical symptoms, such as nausea and aches and pains, than if you’d just dealt with the problem and moved on.

-It Lengthens Your Lifespan
+Arguing Lengthens Your Lifespan

 Yes, arguing can make you live longer.
 Married couples who avoided arguments with one another died earlier than those who dealt with disagreements in real time and engaged in fair fights.